Copycord/Copycord/README.md

 # • IDs:
 #     - Use IDs from the HOST guild (the source you’re mirroring), not the clone guild.
 #     - Right-click → “Copy ID” in Discord (Developer Mode) to get these.
 #
+# • Note:
+#     - If a category ID is provided, all channels in that category are also included
+#

 whitelist: